-As of March 31, 2024, the potential number of dilutive shares from the Warrants totaled 4.9 million shares.
-However, there was no impact on weighted average shares outstanding from these Warrants for the three months ended March 31, 2024 as the average share price of the Company's common stock was below the exercise price of \$3.77 per share and their effect would have been antidilutive.
-For the three months ended March 31, 2023, the potential effect from the Warrants on weighted average shares outstanding for the calculation of diluted earnings (loss) per share was de minimis.
+As of June 30, 2024 and 2023, the potential number of dilutive shares from the Warrants totaled 4.9 million shares.
+However, there was no impact on weighted average shares outstanding from these Warrants for the three and six months ended June 30, 2024 and 2023 as the average share price of the Company's common stock was below the exercise price of \$3.77 per share and their effect would have been antidilutive.

-Dividends payable on the Preferred Stock are not an adjustment to net income (loss) used for the calculation of diluted earnings (loss) per share as these dividends are included in the fair value adjustment of the Preferred Stock which is reflected in Other (expense) income, net.
+Dividends accrued on the Preferred Stock were not an adjustment to net income (loss) used for the calculation of diluted earnings (loss) per share as these dividends were included in the fair value adjustment of the Preferred Stock which was reflected in Other (expense) income, net until the redemption of the Preferred Stock on June 25, 2024.